Charo: Early life

-Charo was born in the city of Murcia, Spain.
+Charo claims she was born on January 15, 1951, in the city of Murcia, Spain.
 Her birth date has been a matter of some dispute (see 'Birth year controversy' below).
 Her Spanish passport gives her name as María del Rosario Mercedes Pilar Martínez Molina Baeza.

 Charo has claimed she was enrolled in a convent school until the age of 15, when a nun told her that she belonged in show business.
 In the most colorful version of her childhood, Charo's grandmother hired a music professor to give her weekly classical guitar lessons, and he became the first man to enter the convent.

 In a 2005 interview, she reminisced: "The institution had great young teachers and students.
 Everything was a charity.
 Mr. Segovia, between concerts that's when he'd come, and if you'd been there a year and you weren't good, you'd go out and they would give your place to another young kid."

 Charo has stated in several interviews that she graduated with honors at age 16.

 Bandleader Xavier Cugat "discovered" her while in Spain filming a television special in 1964.
 They wed on August 7, 1966.
 An April 1966 column by Earl Wilson on the couple's wedding plans announced: "Sixty-year-old Xavier Cugat and his 20-year-old Spanish girlfriend and singing star Charo hope to marry in San Cugat, Spain, in a few days if Cugat can convince church authorities his two divorces should not be counted against him since he wasn't married in church."

 They were the first couple to be wed at Caesars Palace in Las Vegas.
 Charo later claimed that her marriage to Cugat was merely a business contract, a way for him to legally bring her to the United States.